-'''

-SGPANEL with options;
+''' SGPANEL with options;

 PROC SGPANEL DATA = Countries;

 PANELBY Region / SPACING = 5

 NOVARNAME ROWS=6;

 SCATTER X = NumParticipants

 Y = TotalMedals;

 TITLE 'Number of Participants '

 'by Total Medals Won';

-RUN;

-'''
+Figure 7.
+SGPANEL with Options on PANELBY Statement

 SGSCATTER PROCEDURE

 At first glance, the SGSCATTER procedure appears similar to SGPANEL because both procedures produce multicelled graphs.
 However, while SGPLOT and SGPANEL share the same statements for producing plots, SGSCATTER uses a completely different (and much smaller) set of statements.
 In fact, SGSCATTER has only three plot statements-COMPARE, MATRIX, and PLOT.
 SGSCATTER cannot create bar charts or box plots, or many of the other types of plots created by SGPLOT and SGPANEL.
 True to its name, SGSCATTER is designed primarily for scatter plots.
 SGSCATTER also offers fewer options for controlling the layout and appearance of your graphs.
 However, SGSCATTER does have one special ability.
 SGSCATTER can combine plots that use different axes.